 The budgeted amounts are drawn from the original budgeted financial statements presented to Parliament in respect of the reporting period.
-Other amendments made to the budget are not reflected in the budgeted amounts.
+Subsequent amendments to the budget are not reflected in the budgeted amounts.
+Major variances between the original budgeted amounts and the actual amounts disclosed in the primary financial statements are explained in Note 19.